Cooking My Dreams

 • Butter.
 I usually use unsalted butter as there is going to be saltiness from the Parmigiano cheese.
 But you can also use salted or even vegetable butter if you prefer the taste.

 • Parmigiano cheese.
-Good quality freshly grated Parmigiano cheese will make the baked gnocchi crispy and flavorful.
+Good quality freshly grated Parmesan cheese will make the baked gnocchi crispy and flavorful.
 Buy only real Parmigiano Reggiano or Grana Padano for the best result.

 How to make Gnocchi alla Romana